Akanksha1212/MyLife-2022/README.md

 ## Jan 29-30
 - Was sick 🤒 so didn't do anything productive whole week.
-- Joined QHacks by Queen's University virtually and worked on a imple project.
+- Joined QHacks by Queen's University virtually and worked on a simple project.

 ## Feb 1
 - Got accepted in "Road to GDE" mentorship program by Google 🤩